caiankeller/eightyfour-server/readme.md

 We've taken off 🛫 on 3001 port
 ```

+> The rating user is saved as "user" in the database, this will be changed when I have time.

+> Other some issues will be resolved in the future.

 ## **Middleware**

 By passing the authorisation in the header, you may face 2 errors (I hope not).